Home » Faculty Services

 If you wish to add a section about the Writing Center in your syllabus, a statement can be found here.

-Plagiarism is a topic of ongoing concern within the WOU community; if you wish to add a statement in your syllabus on plagiarism, a no-tolerance statement can be found here.
-Additionally, a link to the WOU Code of Student Responsibility can also be found here.
+Plagiarism is a topic of ongoing concern within the WOU community.
+A link to the WOU Code of Student Responsibility can be found here.
+The Writing Center is currently revising a statement on plagiarism to include in your syllabus.

 Writing-Related Pedagogical Sources